 (1) A reactive capability curve and associated data for each unit on the ERCOT System shall be submitted to ERCOT through the Market Information System (MIS) Certified Area and must contain the most limiting elements for the leading and lagging reactive output.
 The limiting factors such as under-excitation limiters, over-excitation limiters, ambient temperature limitations across the MW range of the unit at the unit terminals or any other factor that limits the reactive output of the unit and is verifiable through engineering calculations or testing shall be updated and provided on the corrected reactive capability curve.
 The corrected reactive capability curve establishes the Corrected Unit Reactive Limits (CURL) at the unit terminals that ERCOT Planning and ERCOT Operations, and TSPs will use for their studies.
-For Intermittent Renewable Resources (IRRs) the CURL data shall be reported at the low side of the generator step up transformer to the Point of Interconnection (POI).
+For Intermittent Renewable Resources (IRRs) and Energy Storage Resources (ESRs) the CURL data shall be reported at the low side of the unit’s step up transformer to the Point of Interconnection (POI).
 Resources will provide these updated curves and associated test data to ERCOT by submitting test information to the Net Dependable Capability and Reactive Capability (NDCRC) application located on the MIS Secure Area.
 Once approved by ERCOT per Section 3.5, ERCOT Implementation, Resources will provide updated data by submitting changes to the appropriate ERCOT Resource Asset Registration Forms in accordance with Planning Guide Section 6.8, Resource Registration Procedures.
 Prior to including the submitted data into the Network Operations Model, ERCOT will notify the TSP to which the Resource Entity is interconnected that the test data is posted on the MIS Secure Area.
 ERCOT and TSPs may review the data and provide any comments within ten Business Days.
 ERCOT will include these changes in the future Network Operations Model and forward the changes to the TSPs and the Steady State Working Group (SSWG) for use in their studies.
-The CURL should be available in the Resource Entities’ control room where the tests are conducted and at the QSE’s Real-Time generation dispatch desk.
-During any test, the Generation Resource must maintain its generator cooling system at normal operating conditions, the automatic voltage regulator in service and all auxiliary equipment in service that is needed for expected normal operation.
+The CURL should be available in the Resource Entity’s control room where the tests are conducted and at the QSE’s Real-Time Resource dispatch desk.
+During any test, the Generation Resource or ESR must maintain its cooling system at normal operating conditions, the Automatic Voltage Regulator in service and all auxiliary equipment in service that is needed for expected normal operation.

 3.3.2.2 Reactive Testing Requirements